What Does Personal Training Involve?

-Here at the Academy of Fitness Professionals we deliver affordable CIMSPA recognised and Ofqual regulated personal training certifications and course packages and we show you how to become a personal trainer, enabling you to excel in your fitness career.
+The Academy of Fitness Professionals deliver affordable CIMSPA recognised and Ofqual regulated personal training certifications and course packages showing you how to become a personal trainer, enabling you to excel.

-Our students from across the UK and EU choose us confident that our Personal Trainer Certification programmes are taught by Personal Trainers at the pinnacle of the profession.
+Our students from across the UK choose us confident that our Personal Trainer Certification programmes are taught by Personal Trainers at the pinnacle of the profession.

 Choose the most appropriate start point for you from our course options below